 2. Set up regular sync-ups with various stakeholders to unblock blocked

 people, discuss risks and mitigation plans.

-To read more exciting and insightful blogs related to software testing, visit our page – https://thetesttribe.com/blog/
+To read more insightful blogs related to software testing, visit our page – https://thetesttribe.com/blog/